ECB targets bundled-debt market to boost economy

 Draghi, speaking after the central bank's governors had decided to keep interest rates unchanged at just 0.05 percent, also urged euro zone countries to keep up with budget targets, just days after France announced a budget that would flout them.

-He outlined an ECB programme to buy reparcelled debt known as asset-backed securities as well as covered bonds, secured on solid assets such as property, and raised the prospect of bolstering this market and, in turn, lending.
+He outlined an ECB program to buy reparceled debt known as asset-backed securities as well as covered bonds, secured on solid assets such as property, and raised the prospect of bolstering this market and, in turn, lending.

 It is a scheme that will start in mid-October for covered bonds, with other purchases of asset backed securities following before the end of the year.
 Draghi said the potential 'universe' for the type of debt that the ECB was interested in was up to 1 trillion euros, although ECB buys may not be that high.

-The ECB will cast its net widely to include debt from Greece and Cyprus with a credit rating of junk on condition that such countries are under a formal international financial programme.
+The ECB will cast its net widely to include debt from Greece and Cyprus with a credit rating of junk on condition that such countries are under a formal international financial program.

 "We want to be as inclusive as possible, but with prudence," Draghi said, adding that conditions would apply.